laxmankrishnamurti/Data-Structure-And-Algorithms-JS/Chapter-03(JavaScript Numbers)/notes/summany.md

 I know at this point of stage this question dosen't make sense too much but just for understanding lets know about prime factorization.

 Prime factorization is the process of breaking down a number into its smallest prime factors.
-And believe on me guys this is not as much easy as you think.
+And believe me guys this is not as much easy as you think.
 And this is more than of it's own defination.

 ex:- 18 :: 18 / 2 = 9; 9 / 3 = 3; 3 / 3 = 1
 Hence,